 Welcome to Baked In!

-I started this blog in part as a challenge to myself – to continue to experiment and revel in new things, to improve my fundamental cooking skills, and to learn more about food photography.
-More importantly, though, I want to remind myself and others how much fun cooking and baking can be, and to never lose sight of simple, priceless delights like opening the oven door to rows of perfectly risen, fluffy cupcakes, the first bite of a new dish you never thought you could make, and enjoying a meal so much that you almost forget about the sinkful of dishes left in its wake.
+I started this blog back in 2011 partially as a challenge to myself – to continue to experiment and revel in new flavors, to improve my fundamental cooking skills, and to learn more about food photography.
+More importantly, though, I want us all to keep sight of how much fun cooking and baking can be, and to never miss out on simple, priceless delights like opening the oven door to rows of perfectly risen, fluffy cupcakes, the first bite of a new dish you never thought you could make, and enjoying a meal so much that you almost forget about the sinkful of dishes left in its wake.
 Almost.

 - Vegetarian food